TantikornC/Customer-Segmentation/README.md

    - **Insights**: The highest interactions typically occur in the evening with most of the activities except PL, KMA, and CD.
 Morning times also see high interactions for flows such as PL (4,811) and CD (1,224).
 Conversely, the lowest interactions generally happen at night showing minimal activity.
 This indicates a need to focus on providing support and ensuring system stability during peak interaction times, especially in the evening, while also optimizing resources for periods of lower activity.

 3. **Feature Engineering**:

+   We developed the following features to provide a comprehensive understanding of customer characteristics:
     - **Recency (Most Recent Interaction)**: Measures the time since the user's last interaction.
 This is crucial for understanding user engagement and activity levels.

    - **Frequency**: Captures various interaction frequencies to analyze user behavior patterns: